top of page

 Co-Creator

 Michelina Nicotera-Taxiera moved to Tucson, Arizona in 2017.
 She has a BFA in Illustration from Rocky Mountain College of Art and Design in Denver and has taught art to both children and adults.
+She is a multi-media artist whose work primarily focuses on the rights and protection of children and her personal experience with childhood trauma. https://www.micksmessage.com

 She has also had the privilege of creating posters, banners and art for a bi-national asylum advocacy group called Save Asylum. https://www.saveasylum.org/